Irish Mountain

 Saturday, 30 August, brought the Long Distance Race: 34 km with 1,850 m of climb, traversing Meduno’s lanes, villages, and the slopes of Monte Valinis.

 After overnight rain, the course was slick and technical.
-Athletes navigated demanding downhills and warm 20°C temperatures before being met by storm showers in the final kilometres.
+We navigated demanding downhills and warm 20°C temperatures before being met by storm showers in the final kilometres.
 The bursts of rain proved more refreshing than disruptive, sharpening focus and energy in the closing stages.

 Irish supporters once again made themselves felt.
 Positioned at strategic points along the course, they brought colour, noise, and encouragement that lifted spirits even in the toughest climbs.
 As the storm broke in the final kilometres, Irish flags and shouts of encouragement became a welcome beacon for tired legs.